-Please note that some functions require the corresponding services (e.g. E-Mail, SMS) to be properly configured prior to utilizing them in the SDK.
+Please note that some functions require the corresponding services (e.g. E-Mail, SMS) or configured interfaces (e.g. CAN) to be properly configured prior to utilizing them in the SDK.

 Let's now pay some attention to the very powerful API function nb\status.
 It can be used to query the router's status values in the same manner as they can be shown with the CLI.
 It returns a structure of variables for a specific section (a list of available sections can be obtained by running cli status -h).